 ACT Alliance members have been offering practical help from the beginning.
 Food, blankets, clothes, hygiene kits and medical assistance are high on the urgent list.
-ACT Alliance is meeting immediate needs and helping displaced families survie.
-DSPR offices (the Department of Service to Palestinian Refugees) in Jordan and Lebanon are focusing on education, healthcare, emergency assistance, livelihoods and psychosocial care.
+ACT Alliance is meeting immediate needs and helping displaced families survive.
+DSPR offices (the Department of Service to Palestinian Refugees) in Jordan and Lebanon are focusing on education, health care, emergency assistance, livelihoods and psychosocial care.
 With funds long gone, refugees are grateful for the Free Medical Days run by DSPR in Jordan Camps.
-The refugees can see specialists and get some medicine free.
-The desperate situation is pushing more refugees to take the risky journey to Europe.

 ACT Alliance EU calls for a collective and rights-based response from European Union member states to the refugee crisis.
 September 8, 2015